lgondara/bccashinypivottabler/README.md

 ## Example

-This is a basic example which shows you how to use ``bccashinypivottabler' in Shiny App:
+This is a basic example which shows you how to use `bccashinypivottabler` in Shiny App:

 ``` r
 require(bccashinypivottabler)